 PCG founded 1995. phxconsultants.com | fireflightdata.com

-For a manufacturing operation with $500,000 in annual material spend, a 15% inventory inaccuracy rate generates $75,000 or more in annual losses through ghost stock write-offs, emergency procurement premiums, and unplanned production downtime.1 PCG eliminates inventory blindness by deploying FireFlight as a real-time consumption engine where every material movement is tracked at the point it happens and the number on your screen is always the number on your rack.

-Why does ghost stock keep appearing in systems that are regularly updated?

 Ghost stock, inventory that exists in your system but not on your shelves, is not a counting problem.
 It is an architectural one.
+PCG eliminates inventory blindness by deploying FireFlight as a real-time consumption engine where every material movement is tracked at the point it happens and the number on your screen is always the number on your rack.

+Why does ghost stock keep appearing in systems that are regularly updated?

-It occurs when your inventory management system is disconnected from the actual consumption events happening on your production floor.
+Ghost stock occurs when your inventory management system is disconnected from the actual consumption events happening on your production floor.
 A technician pulls a sheet of raw material for a job.
 A partial component is used and the remainder is set aside without a system update.
 A returned item is placed back on the shelf but never recorded as available.
 Each of these events is invisible to a system that only updates inventory at scheduled intervals: end of shift, end of day, or end of month.

-What does inventory inaccuracy actually cost at different tracking states?
+What does inventory inaccuracy actually do to operations at different tracking states?

 |---|---|---|---|